Iowa Sports Betting FAQ

-Yes, as long as you’re eligible and using a licensed book, it’s perfectly legal.
-Iowa legalized sports betting with the passage of bill SF 617 in May 2019.
+Yes, as long as you’re eligible and using a licensed sportsbook, it’s perfectly legal.
+Iowa legalized sports betting with bill SF 617 in May 2019.
 The first licensed operators then went live on Aug.
 15, 2019.
-Not all of them went live online at that time, however.

-Since then, 18 out of 19 licensees have started taking bets.
+Since then, nearly two dozen sportsbooks are taking your bets.
 Additionally, most of them have a sports betting app or website.
-So, as long as you’re placing your bet with a book that has a license from the Iowa Racing & Gaming Commission (IRGC), you’re good to go.
+So, as long as you’re placing your bet with a book that is licensed by the Iowa Racing and Gaming Commission (IRGC), you’re good to go.

-In Iowa, you must be at least 21 years of age to gamble.
+You must be 21 years or older to bet in Iowa.
 That applies whether you’re betting at the casino or the online sportsbook.
 Before you can wager, you have to set up an account with the sportsbook of your choice.
 In that process, the sportsbook will verify your age.

-Usually, that process is quick and smooth.
-If there are any snags, however, you may have to provide additional documentation.
+Usually, that process is quick.
+However, if there are any snags, you may have to provide additional documentation.
 That usually includes your valid, government-issued photo ID card.

 Using an illegal sportsbook assumes a tremendous amount of risk.
 There are no governing bodies regulating them, so there’s nothing to stop them from selling your private information, keeping your wager even if you win or being hacked because of weak security.
 It’s not worth the risk when you have legal options available.

 Why Do Sportsbooks Ask for Your Social Security Number?

 Sportsbooks will ask for your Social Security number (SSN) for two reasons.
 First, providing your Social Security number allows the sportsbook to verify that you’re eligible to bet.
 Essentially, they protect themselves from violations that could lead to fines or their licenses being revoked.